openjdk/jdk/src/jdk.jcmd/share/man/jps.md

 permissions granted to the principal running the command.
 The command lists only the JVMs for which the principal has access rights as determined by operating system-specific access control mechanisms.

+If the target JVM is started with an alternate temporary file location, `jps` must use the same temporary file location for communication; this is true by default but see the [`-XX:AltTempDir`](./java.html#-XX_AltTempDir) option.

 ## Host Identifier